 Stay on top of the trends by using Google Alerts.
 Simply enter your keywords and Google will automatically notify you when the topic is being talked about online.
 You can also track your brand mentions and know who is talking about you.
 It’s a free, simple and easy tool to use and can be effective as a social tool as it helps you provide an instant reaction to things that happen online with minimum effort.

 When someone mentions you all it takes is a quick Retweet or share on Facebook to interact with them.
 This helps to: validate their interest in your blog or brand; encourage others to talk and mention you in their content; and shows people already engaged with you that you are relevant and talked about.

-The type of content that does well on social is often very replicable.
-If you want to create content for your niche it makes sense to look at what has been successful in the past on various social platforms.
+The type of content that does well on social media is often very replicable.
+If you want to create content for your niche it makes sense to look at what has been successfully marketed in the past on various social platforms.

 Author: Khanh Tran